Active in Calif.; N.Y.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 - Vaclav Vytlacil papers, 1885-1990

-- Image Gallery items from other collections related to Vytlacil, Vaclav
+- Image and Media Gallery items from other collections related to Vytlacil, Vaclav

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Vaclav Vytlacil, 1966 March 2, Archives of American Art, Smithsonian Institution.

 The following oral history transcript is the result of a tape-recorded interview with Vaclav Vytacil on March 2, 1966.
 The interview was conducted by Vruce Hooton for the Archives of American Art, Smithsonian Institution.

 BRUCE HOOTON: Mr. Vytlacil, you were one of the first students of Hofmann from the United States I understand.